Cinemax: History

 In August 1991, Cinemax, along with HBO, was among the first American pay TV services to introduce multiplexed channels.
 Starting in 1992, Cinemax reintroduced television series development with adult-oriented scripted series, such as Erotic Confessions, Hot Line, Passion Cove, Lingerie, and Co-Ed Confidential.

 Cinemax was the exclusive premiere network of several blockbuster movies, such as GoodFellas and The Godfather Part III in 1991, Juice in 1993, The Fugitive in 1994, Any Given Sunday, Eyes Wide Shut, and The Matrix in 2000, and X-Men in 2002.
 From 1992 to 1997, Cinemax featured daily movie showcases centered on specific genres, identified by pictograms.
 This practice ended in September 1997, with Cinemax adopting a simplified branding strategy that included "Max Hits at 8" and "Max Prime at 10."

 In February 1994, Cinemax, HBO, Showtime, and The Movie Channel introduced a content advisory system to inform viewers about program content.
 A revised system with content codes was implemented on June 10, 1994.

 In 1998, Cinemax began offering "sneak preview" blocks for its multiplex channels, ActionMax and ThrillerMax.
 Classic films, once a staple of the Cinemax schedule, were increasingly featured on multiplex channels like 5StarMax.

-In February 2011, Cinemax shifted its focus to original programming, launching series to compete with other premium services, all of which were very popular: Banshee, The Knick, Hunted, Strike Back. and to rebrand its image from being primarily known for softcore pornographic content.[citation needed] [23] Cinemax shortened its name to just Max in 2008, but it was reverted 3 years later.
+In February 2011, Cinemax shifted its focus to original programming, launching series to compete with other premium services, all of which were very popular: Banshee, The Knick, Hunted, Strike Back. and to rebrand its image from being primarily known for softcore pornographic content.
+Cinemax shortened its name to just Max in 2008, but it was reverted 3 years later.

 Following AT&T's acquisition of Time Warner in 2018, Cinemax's focus shifted significantly.
 Adult programming on Cinemax and HBO's multiplexes, as well as on-demand services, nearly disappeared due to increased availability of such content online and competition from other providers.

 In January 2020, WarnerMedia announced that with the upcoming launch of HBO Max, Cinemax would cease commissioning original programming but would continue as a movie-focused service through existing distributors.
 Cinemax's original programming, although available internationally, was not included in HBO Max.
 Len Amato, the executive overseeing Cinemax and HBO's film and miniseries division, left WarnerMedia on August 14, 2020, marking the end of Cinemax's original programming efforts.

 On May 17, 2021, AT&T and Discovery, Inc. announced a Reverse Morris Trust agreement, wherein WarnerMedia would spin-off from AT&T and merge with Discovery for $43 billion.
 This merger, completed in spring 2022, resulted in the formation of Warner Bros.
 Discovery, led by David Zaslav.
 On May 23, 2023, the merged company's streaming service was rebranded as Max.
+It would soon revert back to HBO Max on July 9, 2025.